dsalomoni/bdb-2023/README.md

    Now, in the windows that opens up:

-   - **if you want to use VirtualBox**, _deselect_ the items called "Virtual machine platform" and "Windows Hypervisor Platformn" and then click "OK".
+   - **if you want to use VirtualBox**, _deselect_ the items called "Virtual machine platform" and "Windows Hypervisor Platform" and then click "OK".
-   - **if you want to use Docker**, _select_ the items called "Virtual machine platform" and "Windows Hypervisor Platformn" and then click "OK".
+   - **if you want to use Docker**, _select_ the items called "Virtual machine platform" and "Windows Hypervisor Platform" and then click "OK".

    Those with an Italian version of Windows will see the two items mentioned above translated as "Piattaforma macchina virtuale" and "Piattaforma Windows Hypervisor".